 The image quality is highly improved as compared to the lower variant 18-55mm.
 It has the IS that takes care of the jerks and bounces.
 The F 2.8 aperture steals the show with its excellent bokeh and background blur.
 Aperture stays the same even at the highest 55mm focal length which is a pure boon.
 I was spellbound by the image quality and the lens would be excellent for commercial usage too.

 Versatility and some superb images is what you should expect from this sibling of the kit lens.
 It gives you the freedom to take images at different focal lengths and angles.
-17-55mm lens becomes an ideal choice for people looking at a versatile professional level canon t3i lenses for clicking portraits and real estate/landscape pictures.
+So, this 17-55mm lens becomes an ideal choice for people looking at a versatile professional level canon t3i lenses for clicking portraits and real estate/landscape pictures.

 You go level up from the standard 18-55mm kit lens that comes with the camera.
 I would recommend this if you are looking for adding to the depth and the image quality of that lens.
 A better aperture range and the sharper quality is quite useful if you are a professional who is looking for a replacement of the 18-55mm lens.
 Otherwise, you are good to go.